Did you know that there are several different types of coffee grinders?

 Burr grinders are the way to go if your budget allows.
 They won’t heat or burn your coffee (at least not as much as blade grinders), but they do work a bit slower.
 There are a few different options within the burr coffee grinder category, so you’ll need to narrow it down quite a bit even after you’ve decided to go the burr grinder route.

-When you choose how fine or coarse you want your coffee, you’re moving the burrs closer together or further apart.
+When you choose how fine or coarse you want your coffee, you’re moving the burrs closer together (fine) or further apart (coarse).

 If you’re low on space, a manual burr grinder may be your best choice.
 These tend to take up less room than the electric ones.
-They’re also less expensive.
+They’re also less expensive and resemble (and sometimes are used interchangably) as a spice grinder.
 Of course, manual means more work for you, but if you have the time and energy, it’s worth it.

 If you go the manual burr grinder route, you can expect to spend about three minutes grinding your coffee.
 You could grind the beans while you heat your water.
-This may not be a hassle for some people—especially those who enjoy a leisurely morning routine—but it’s not for everyone.
+This may not be a hassle for some people—especially those who enjoy a leisurely morning routine—but it’s not for everyone looking for an easy bean preparation.

 An electric burr grinder will cost more but you won’t have to grind the beans by hand.
 Electric grinders will grind the beans more quickly than manual grinders.